FlexiGIS/FlexiGIS/README.md

 Python: Ensure you can run python (with version 3 and above) on your OS.
 Python can be downloaded following this link https://www.python.org/downloads/ or Anaconda distro from https://www.anaconda.com/distribution/ .

 ## Getting Started
-To use the FlexiGIS model download the FlexiGIS code and data folder as a zip file or clone the repository from the FlexiGIS GitHub repo.
+To use the FlexiGIS spatial-temporal platform (Module I and II) download the FlexiGIS code and data folder as a zip file or clone the repository from the FlexiGIS GitHub repo.
 After downloading the FlexiGIS code, unzip the folder FlexiGIS in the location of your choice.
 The file structure of the FlexiGIS code folder is as follows:

 * FlexiGIS
     * ├── code